| | FIG PUBLICATION NO. 77Good Practice or Resilience Planning to Address Water

 expected impact of climate change the need for strategies to enhance future

+resilience in water governance is apparent.
 This publication of FIG Commission 8 further contributes to seek

 sustainable pathways for water governance from the broader perspective of